Sraleik/sorci/README.md

   <br/>
 </div>

-Libraray to do event sourcing while keeping the focus on event and not on aggregate
+Library to do event sourcing while keeping the focus on events and not on aggregates.

+Inspired by this talk: https://www.youtube.com/watch?v=0iP65Durhbs

 ## Table of Contents